victorliu-sq/PACTAE/README.md

 Please ensure your system meets the following minimum software versions (greater than or equal to these values):

+    bash
+    wget or curl
+    perf
+    ncu
-    CUDA: 12.6.2
+    CUDA: 12.6
-    GCC: 13.2.0
+    GCC: 11.4.0
-    CMake: 3.25.2
+    CMake: 3.22.1
     Python: 3.10
-    perf (Linux performance analysis tool)
-    ncu (NVIDIA Nsight Compute CLI)
-    wget or curl (required for downloading data)

 Note: perf and ncu must be installed and accessible in your system's PATH.
 If they are missing, consult your system administrator or package manager.

 ---